hanmo2000110/Dull_Genius-oss-final-/README.md

 ## Contributing Guidelines

-for any bugs of new features, You can use Pull requests.
+for any bugs or new features, You can use Pull requests.

 I suggest you to develop the design of the website